Dev.Chan64's Blog

 The problem is the ‘disruption of flow’

-Each technology still works well.
+Each technology still works.

-Flow is not just a concept but
+Flow is not just a concept.

 4. API Gateway Was Not Defined by Simple Functions